Perceptual Archaeology Sunday, June 11, 2023 at 2:00 PM EDT

 PERCEPTUAL ARCHAEOLOGY reveals unexpected relationships with time, geography, and meaning.
 It asks us to question how we perceive and make meaning of the spaces around us and recounts a story that is playful, unpredictable, and revelatory.

 Alex Bulmer and Leah Cherniak are established leaders in disability arts and physical theatre, respectively, and have previously collaborated on several projects, including the 2021 short film, Postcards from My Balcony.
 Recently, Alex curated CoMotion Festival at Harbourfront Centre, a multidisciplinary celebration of new ideas and expressions by Deaf and disabled artists.

 PERCEPTUAL ARCHAEOLOGY is accessible for Blind and sighted audience members.

 345 Carlaw Avenue

 Toronto ON M4M 2T1

 This is a Pay-What-You Can Performance.
 Limited PWYC tickets available day-of.
-Tickets will be available in Box Office or over the phone starting at noon.
+Tickets will be available IN PERSON ONLY at the Box Office, starting at noon.